RefineX/Change-Detection/README.md

   * Dataset Shift & Noise Robustness:

 >> Run the first cell inside the **_AML_Evaluation.ipynb_** notebook with both the dataset choices (“LEVIRCD_Plus” & “WHU”) to download the primary and alternate dataset.

-Sequentially run all the cells below to get the results for Dataset Shift and Noise Robustness experiments.
+>> Run the second cell inside the **_AML_Evaluation.ipynb_** notebook to import requisite libraries.

+>> Scroll to the Phase III Dataset Shift & Noise Robustness results section of the notebook, and run the cells sequentially to reproduce the results.

   * Few-shot Learning: